COVID-19 treatment by Seraph Apheresis (COSA) Registry

 The aim of this case registry is to collect the clinical and treatment data of critically ill patients with SARS-CoV-2 infection who undergo treatment with the Seraph® Microbind® Affinity Blood Filter (Seraph 100).

 Clinical scientists from Academic Teaching Hospital in Braunschweig (Jan T Kielstein) and the Hannover Medical School (Julius J. Schmidt) are coordinating this registry, which is being supported by Gorta, an Irish-headquartered non-profit organisation that has a track record in providing services to low and middle income populations in the developing world.

 Data in the registry will be self-managed by all contributing centres that will have access for data-analysis.

 Please join us to build our understanding of how this disease operates and how it might be mitigated by providing clinical and treatment data from your use of the Seraph 100.

 Julius J Schmidt, MD, Department of Nephrology and Hypertension, Hannover Medical School (MHH), Germany

 Jan T Kielstein, MD, FASN, FERA, Director Medical Clinic V, Nephrology | Rheumatology | Blood Purification, Academic Teaching Hospital, Braunschweig, Germany

 Ray Jordan, CEO, Gorta Group, Dublin, Ireland www.gortagroup.org

 THE GORTA GROUP

-Consistent with our mission of providing humanitarian assistance including cutting edge medical technology to marginalised communities in low and middle countries, The Gorta Group is supporting the effort to evaluate the efficacy of an important therapeutic countermeasure against COVID-19 and other pathogens by providing IT support consistent with GDPR regulations.
+Consistent with our mission of providing humanitarian assistance to marginalised communities in low and middle income countries, The Gorta Group is supporting the effort to evaluate the efficacy of therapeutic countermeasures against COVID-19 and other pathogens by providing IT support consistent with GDPR regulations.